swedenconnect/eidas-connector/docs/installation.md

 As an alternative to building the eIDAS Connector from source, it can be downloaded from [Maven Central](https://central.sonatype.com).

-Goto https://repo1.maven.org/maven2/se/swedenconnect/eidas/eidas-connector and download the version you need.
+Go to https://repo1.maven.org/maven2/se/swedenconnect/eidas/eidas-connector and download the version you need.

 <a name="building-a-docker-image"></a>
 ## 4. Building a Docker Image